Manu343726/biicode-posts/glfwcpluspluscom/post.md

 ## Our goal: A little, funny, squishy, and so cute bouncing ball

-Lets write a simple animation of a white bouncing ball.
+Let's write a simple animation of a white bouncing ball.
 I'm not a game designer, the goal here is to have the animation working with a couple of lines only.

-Apologizes in advance to anyone who's eyes gurt after watching this image:
+Apologizes in advance to anyone who's eyes hurt after watching this image:

 ![](http://s27.postimg.org/89p12gptf/Captura.png)
 *As I said, I'm a programmer...*

 ## A glfw application with C++
 glfw has a C API.
 That's fine, but I'm a C++ programmer.
-Lets wrap this API in a simple inheritance-based little framework.
+Let's wrap this API in a simple inheritance-based little framework.

 ### The `glfw_app` base class